sergioandrescs/meta-VQE-pennylane/README.md

 Notebook that run meta-VQE, opt-meta-VQE, and VQE.
 Code inspired on work about [The Meta-Variational Quantum Eigensolver](https://arxiv.org/pdf/2009.13545.pdf).

-To run the calculationsin Pennylane [Catalyst](https://docs.pennylane.ai/projects/catalyst/en/latest/index.html) is used to acceslerate the calculations.
+To run the calculationsin Pennylane [Catalyst](https://docs.pennylane.ai/projects/catalyst/en/latest/index.html) is used to accelerate the calculations.
 The speed improvement is impresive, compared to the use of simple Pennylane devices.
+Result are saved in JSON files, and the data structure use can be seen at the begining of the notebooks.

 ## Ansatz